reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 Inside `useInterval`, wrap the tick callback into an Effect Event, as you did [earlier on this page.](/learn/reusing-logic-with-custom-hooks#passing-event-handlers-to-custom-hooks)

 This will allow you to omit `onTick` from dependencies of your Effect.
-The Effect won't re-synchronize on every re-render of the component, so the page background color change interval won't get reset every second before it has a chance to fire.
+The Effect won't re-synchronize on every re-render of the Component, so the page background color change interval won't get reset every second before it has a chance to fire.

 With this change, both intervals work as expected and don't interfere with each other: